zhaaaa7/react/notes/reduxNotes.md

 ```

 ### reducer
+The reducer specifies how the next state is calculated based on the current state and the action being dispatched.

 * The reducer is a pure function that takes the previous state and an action, and returns the next state.
 * reducer must be pure
 * you need to teach it to understand the actions we defined